carbon-design-system/carbon/docs/css-prefix.md

 # Building `carbon-components-react` code with custom CSS prefix

-Custom CSS perfix in `carbon-components-react` code can be used by changing `prefix` property in [`settings` module in `carbon-components`](https://github.com/IBM/carbon-components/blob/v9.0.0/src/globals/js/settings.js#L16) on-the-fly.
+Custom CSS prefix in `carbon-components-react` code can be used by changing `prefix` property in [`settings` module in `carbon-components`](https://github.com/IBM/carbon-components/blob/v9.0.0/src/globals/js/settings.js#L16) on-the-fly.
 This can be done in either of two ways:

 1. Dependency injection
 2. On-the-fly module editing